mcc-us/bookkeeping/_pages/1-glossary.md

 57. *FMV*: Fair Market Value.

 58. *Financial interest*: A claim on a company's profits or assets, typically represented by ownership through shares or investments, granting rights to dividends, voting power, and potential capital appreciation.
 An economic stake in a company, expecting financial rewards.

+59. *Fixed Asset*: property which cannot easily be converted into cash, such as land, buildings and machinery.

 59. *Freight In account*: An account used to record the cost of transporting goods purchased from a supplier to the buyer's location.